JSischo/Waupaca_repo/README.md

 ### Outline of the Project
 > Data and Database
-* See Data Section of this document for more details on data preperation and how this data is used
+* See Data Section of this document for more details on data preparation and how this data is used
 * See resource folder to view data

 > Technologies